Crowdsourcing in the Digital Humanities and Cultural Heritage Sector

 At Victoria University of Wellington on 23 April 2013, Wai-te-ata Press hosted the latest in a series of digital history workshops.
 This time the spotlight was on crowdsourcing in the digital humanities and cultural heritage sector – the first event of its kind in New Zealand.
 Among the sixty participants from around the country were people from History, Information Management and ITS at VUW, galleries, libraries, archives, museums, as well as people working in digitisation, innovation, design, creative commons, and independent researchers.

 The workshop considered crowdsourcing from the perspectives of project management, collaboration, research, and digital preservation, and concluded with a discussion about the training required for these and other digital initiatives in New Zealand.
 Fourteen presenters from New Zealand were joined by two international guest speakers: Professor Raymond Siemens, Canada Research Chair in Humanities Computing and Director of the Digital Humanities Summer Institute, and Assoc.
 Professor Lynne Siemens, University of Victoria, BC.
-Information about the presenters and links to slides are available here.

 Many questions about crowdsourcing emerged from the group session in the morning, which could drive future workshops and research.
 For example:

 - How viable is crowdsourcing in countries with a small population like New Zealand, and can crowdsourcing be effectively scaled down for small projects?

 - How can people interested in contributing to crowdsourcing projects find out about them?